FarronF/limerick-council-meetings/meetings/2024/12/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 18th November 2024.md

 3. School of Looking Ltd, were appointed/paid €22,000.00 for Stages 1-3, Initial Proposal

-Stage, Shortlisted Competition Stage, Research & Development Stage.--- 8
+Stage, Shortlisted Competition Stage, Research & Development Stage.
+---
+8

 4. Whilst there is no current artwork proposed for Thomas Street/O’Connell Street